ant-nrfconnect/sdk-ant/samples/ant_plus/ant_bpwr/bpwr_rx/README.rst

 1. Compile and program the Bicycle Power Receiver.
 2. Compile and program the Bicycle Power Transmitter.
 Alternatively, use SimulANT+ as described below.

    On the nRF DK side, the virtual COM port will show the ANT+ BPWR pages received.
-Below is an example of the pages recieved from a Power only sensor.
+Below is an example of the pages received from a Power only sensor.

    .. parsed-literal::
       :class: highlight